Public Policy & Advocacy in Action!

-Click the icon below to download this easy-to-follow PDF guide to create access to information from and customize your user experience with the Maryland General Assembly.
-To establish a MyGMA account to begin tracking legislation, visit: My General Maryland Assembly
+Click below to download this easy-to-follow PDF guide to create your access to review upcoming legislation, track its progress, sign up to give testimony, and customize your user experience with the Maryland General Assembly.
+It starts with creating a MyGMA account by clicking here: My General Maryland Assembly

 ADVOCACY IN ACTION SPOTLIGHTS